JamBrains/jam-docs/docs/dao/code_of_conduct.md

 2. **Avoid Conflict of Interest Situations**: Requesting JAM Implementers DAO members to help design your proposal creates potential conflicts of interest.
 If a JAM Implementers DAO member provides detailed consulting on your proposal, both they and potentially the entire JAM Implementers DAO may need to recuse from voting on it, undermining their governance duties.

-3. **Recognize Specialized Expertise**: Governance expertise is a specialized skill that requires professional liability protection and appropriate compensation.
-Casual requests for detailed advice place JAM Implementers DAO members in an awkward position regarding their professional obligations.
+3. **Respect Contribution Boundaries**: While some JAM Implementers DAO members may receive retroactive compensation through Decentralized Voices (DV) such as [DV Cohort 4](https://medium.com/web3foundation/decentralized-voices-cohort-4-delegates-announced-a5a9c64927fd) that is split amongst all members, a proportion of this funding may need to be reinvested in the JAM Implementers DAO to sustain operations, pay for assistance, community management, and event coordination to allow members electing to vote with delegated voting power to focus on governance.
+Many members contribute their time and knowledge voluntarily.
+Members may not have professional liability protection for providing detailed consulting advice.
+Casual requests for detailed proposal design place members in a difficult position regarding their role boundaries and potential conflicts of interest.

 4. **Focus on Factual Questions**: When communicating with JAM Implementers DAO members, focus on factual questions about governance processes rather than requesting specific advice on how to design your proposal.